naman16/cloud-security/docs/Deep Dive - AWS Organization Policies (Part 1).md

     ]
 }

-* Use “Deny” statements with conditions to manage exceptions or enforce certain specific controls.
+- Use “Deny” statements with conditions to manage exceptions or enforce certain specific controls.
-      * For example, you want to block all S3 actions if the requests are not made using secure transport protocol (HTTPS).
+      - **Example**: Block all S3 actions if the requests are not made using secure transport protocol (HTTPS).
 ```
   {
       "Version": "2012-10-17",